n0lavar/cp_red_npc_generator/README.md

 ## Info
 A generator that generates NPCs based on json configs using the specified rank and role.

 Generated:
 * Stats

-  Stats are generated based on the list of skills for each role for a street rat from the rulebook: a random set is selected and scaled according to rank.
+  Stats are generated based on the list of skills for each role for a street rat from the rulebook: a random set is selected and scaled according to the rank.
 The lowest rank has a stat sum of 45, the highest has a stat sum of 80.

 * Skills